It’s happening again.

 Leveraging our large buying power and strong balance sheet, we’ve made some arrangements with our minting and wholesale partners to keep our inventory levels high.

-Our fulfillment department is staffed up and has the capacity to ship literally tens of thousands of orders per month.
+Our fulfillment department is staffed up and can ship tens of thousands of orders per month.

-Bottom line, Money Metals, at least for now, is able to handle smoothly the rising surges we’ve been seeing in the retail bullion market.
+Bottom line, Money Metals, at least for now, can handle smoothly the rising surges we’ve been seeing in the retail bullion market.
 Our premiums are still relatively low – and we hope to keep them that way as long as possible.

 We deeply appreciate the loyalty of our great Money Metals Exchange customers – and we stand ready to meet and hopefully exceed their expectations.